-While rail geometry measurements typically require a separate dedicated inspection system, Railmetrics™ LRAIL™ is able to perform these tasks simultaneous with other important tasks such as clip and spike inspection, ballast inspection, cross tie inspection and others.
+While track geometry measurements typically require a separate dedicated inspection system, Railmetrics™ LRAIL™ performs these measurements simultaneous with other important inspections such as tie grading, fastener inspection, ballast profiling, turnout inspection, and more.

 The LRAIL uses Artificial Intelligence to first correct 3D scans for measurement vehicle motion using built-in IMUs.
-Then 3D data is analyzed in order to detect rails, locate the top of rails for cross-level measurements and the gauge measurement point (5/8″ below top of rail) for both gauge and rail alignment measurements.
+Then 3D data is analyzed in order to detect rails, locate the top of rails for cross-level measurements and the gauge measurement point (5/8″below top of rail) for both gauge and rail alignment measurements.
 Chord lengths are customizable in order to match the customer’s specific standard.

-Rail heads are regularly exposed to heavy loads from long train consists as well as localized stress associated with both acceleration and breaking.
+Rail heads are regularly exposed to heavy loads from long train consists as well as localized stress associated with both acceleration and braking.
 These stresses deform the surface of the rails resulting in head and side wear.

 The LRAIL algorithms analyze 3D data in order to measure top, side and corner rail wear.
-Rail wear measurements can be made for both standard rail profile as well as grooved (metro) rail.
+Rail wear measurements can be made for both standard rail profile as well as grooved(metro) rail.

-Additionally, through the LRAIL’s Change Detection algorithms, changes in wear can be automatically detected and reported pointing track maintenance crews to the portions of the network that are most in need of attention.
+Additionally, through the LRAIL’s Change Detection algorithms, changes in wear can be automatically detected and reported, pointing track maintenance crews to the portions of the network that are most in need of attention.

-Missing, broken and high spikes degrade the overall performance of the fastening system and thus their detection is an important railway inspection task.
+Missing and high spikes degrade the overall performance of the fastening system and thus their detection is an important railway inspection task.

-However, spike inspection can be a challenging task for traditional 2D machine vision systems due to their lack of 3D data.
+However, spike and anchor inspection can be a challenging task for traditional 2D machine vision systems due to their lack of 3D data.
 3D data is needed to detect high spikes and often to correctly identify spike heads which are difficult to separate from ballast particles due to their similar size and shape in 2D images.

 Railmetrics’ LRAIL simplifies the spike inspection task by using Artificial Intelligence to analyze both 2D and 3D data in order to more accurately detect present and missing spikes, spiking pattern, high spikes and broken spikes.